Differentiated TB/HIV Services

 Project Goals: Engage HIV-positive ROC in two high volume, functional community DSD through a six-month intervention that involves conducting a baseline assessment; training CAG leaders on TB screening, TPT eligibility, and adherence/psychosocial support, pharmacovigilance monitoring, expedited referrals, demand creation for TPT & TB case finding, and TB infection control; updating prerequisite M&E tools; conducting supportive visits for quality assurance; and conducting an end-line assessment.

 - Integrating Intensive TB Case Finding and TB Preventive Treatment Services into Differentiated ART Models

 - The World Health Organization’s Guide to Monitoring and Evaluating for Collaborative TB/HIV Activities

 Launched in March 2019 following the CQUIN workshop in Lusaka, the CoP had its first call in June 2019.
 There has been great interest in continuing the discussions held in Lusaka and in supporting the integration of TB intensive case finding and TB preventive treatment (TPT) into less-intensive DSD models.

 Participants include 49 people from the 11 network countries and global agencies/ organizations including OGAC, CDC and WHO.
 The first co-created product was a “differentiated TB/HIV” framework, outlining issues related to TPT implementation in the context of less-intensive DSD models.
-In 2020, the CoP will develop an accompanying toolkit, designed to guide the integration of TPT into less-intensive DSD models.
+In 2020, the CoP developed an accompanying toolkit, designed to guide the integration of TPT into less-intensive DSD models.